-The main change made by the Regulations -Adoption Agencies (Panel and Consequential Amendments) Regulations 2012 and Revised Statutory Adoption Guidance - is that from 1st September 2012 Adoption Panels will no longer be involved in the agency's process of deciding whether a child should be placed for adoption when the Court will be involved in the decision.
+Since 1st September 2012 Adoption Panels have not been involved in the agency's process of deciding whether a child should be placed for adoption when the Court will be involved in the decision.
 Where the child's parents are not prepared to consent, where Care Proceedings are on-going or where the child has no parents, the case must be referred direct to the Agency Decision Maker.
 There is no provision for referring a case to Panel for advice, in cases where the Court will be involved, referral to Panel for any reason is prohibited and would be a breach both of the Regulations and of Data Protection principles.

-- The Agency Professional Advisor will be responsible for monitoring the quality of the Child Permanence Report (CPR) and deciding whether the report is compliant and complete before it can be submitted directly to the Agency Decision Maker (ADM);
+- The Agency Professional Advisor is responsible for monitoring the quality of the Child Permanence Report (CPR) and deciding whether the report is compliant and complete before it can be submitted directly to the Agency Decision Maker (ADM);

 - The CPR must reflect the Children's Guardian's views and relevant expert reports;

 - In making the decision the ADM may discuss the case with the Professional Adviser, Medical Adviser and Legal Adviser;